Skip to content

 Soak up the view over to the cellarium, which you will spot the moment the abbey comes into view.
 It sprawls off to the side of the main abbey building – look out for the arched doorways and large windows.
 As you wander under the low roof you can easily imagine this chilly space as it once was: a food store.

-It's now used for events such as Carols by Candlelight at Christmas, choir performances during Fountains by Floodlight and for servises throughout the year.
+It's now used for events such as Carols by Candlelight at Christmas, choir performances during Fountains by Floodlight and for services throughout the year.
 It's also been used as a filming site, including for the BBC short series Gunpowder about the Guy Fawkes plot.

 Upcoming services in the cellarium:

+Boxing Day Service at 12pm on Thursday 26 December.
 This service is free to attend.

 East side abbey remains